octue/octue-sdk-python/docs/source/creating_services.rst

         A tag that uniquely identifies a particular revision of a service.
 The revision tag could correspond to a commit hash like ``a3eb45``, a release number like ``0.12.4``, a branch name (e.g. ``development``), a particular environment the service is deployed in (e.g. ``production``), or a combination like ``0.12.4-production``.
-Tags may contain lowercase and uppercase letters, numbers, underscores, periods, and hyphens but can't start with a period or a dash.
+Tags may contain lowercase and uppercase letters, numbers, underscores, periods, and hyphens, but can't start with a period or a dash.
 They can contain a maximum of 128 characters.
 These requirements are the same as the `Docker tag format <https://docs.docker.com/engine/reference/commandline/tag/>`_.

     Service ID
-        A service ID can be used to ask a question to a service without specifying a specific revision of it.
-This makes a service ID almost the same as an SRUID, but less specific.
+        A service ID is almost the same as an SRUID, but less specific.
+It can be used to ask a question to a service without specifying a specific revision of it.
 This enables asking questions to, for example, the service ``octue/my-service`` and automatically having them routed to its latest revision.
-Note that this will be a future feature - currently, you will still be required to also provide a revision tag (i.e. a full SRUID).
+Note that this will be a future feature; currently, you will still be required to provide a revision tag (i.e. a full SRUID).

 Where to specify the namespace, name, and revision tag
 ------------------------------------------------------